-Customer Success Manager Interview Questions for Nigerian Employers
+Customer Success Manager interview questions for Nigerian employers

-About this role in Nigeria
+About customer success managers in Nigeria

 Customer success is a relatively new function in Nigerian B2B SaaS — most early-stage companies bundle it with sales or support.
 As the local SaaS market matures (Paystack, Flutterwave, SeamlessHR, ALAT business banking), dedicated CSMs are showing up.
 The candidates that translate well into CSM roles often come from account management at telcos or sales-engineering at fintechs.
 Interview signal worth chasing: a renewal they saved that should have churned, with the actual playbook they ran told step by step.